kfreeman000/LiftOff/README.md

+# LiftOff

-Struggling with fitness motivation?
-LiftOff might just be the boost you need.
-LiftOff can be used to track your weights from your gym sessions.
+Struggling with fitness motivation? **LiftOff** might just be the boost you need!
+This React application, built with JavaScript, helps you track your weights from gym sessions and stay encouraged on your fitness journey.

+---

+## Features

+* **Weight Tracking:** Easily log and monitor your weights for each gym session.
+* **Achievement System:** Earn exciting achievements just by consistently showing up and working out.
+* **Goal Setting:** Set personalized fitness goals and mark them off as you complete them.
-You'll recieve achievements just by showing up.
-You can set goals and check them off when completed.
-The user has a fun experience while they receive encouragement through getting achievements and connecting with friends.
+* **Motivational Experience:** Enjoy a fun and encouraging experience with positive reinforcement through achievements and social connections with friends.